JBildstein/SpiderEye/README.md

 ## Development

-To build the project you'll need an up-to-date version of Visual Studio 2019 or Visual Studio Code as well as the .Net Core SDK 3.0.
+To build the project you'll need an up-to-date version of Visual Studio 2019 or Visual Studio Code as well as the .NET Core SDK 5.0.
-You can develop and run the project on all platforms but only if you target .Net Core.
-Building for Windows requires .Net 4.6.2.
 To run/build the SpiderEye.Client project, the SPA example or the Playground project, you also need node.js/npm.

 Before running the Playground project, make sure that you have all client side packages installed and the Angular dev server running.